 A policy analyst is a generalist who works on series of high-level projects.
 The projects and fields vary over time but the underlying analytical framework, methods, and tools apply universally.
-Thus the Policy Analysis elective area includes key analytical courses and a variety of substantive policy area courses.
+Thus the Policy Analysis concentration includes several analytical courses and a variety of substantive policy area courses.

-Foundation analytical courses that all students in the concentration are recommended to take are 90-747 Cost-Benefit Analysis (DC), which provides an evaluative framework; two alternate empirical methods courses, 90-823 Program Evaluation (DC), which addresses the collection of evidence on program performance and 94-834 Applied Econometrics I and II, which provide statistical methods for estimating relationships from non-experimental data; and a policy analysis framework course, like 90-730 Methods of Policy Analysis or 90-886 Policy Analysis & Decision Making (DC).
-Students may focus on one substantive policy area, but it is recommended that students take courses in widely different policy areas to gain experience in analyzing a range of policy problems.
+Foundation analytical courses that all students in the concentration are recommended to take are 90-747 Cost-Benefit Analysis (DC), which provides an evaluative framework; two alternate empirical methods courses, 90-823 Program Evaluation (DC), which addresses the collection of evidence on program performance and 94-834 Applied Econometrics I and II, which provide statistical methods for estimating relationships from non-experimental data; and a policy analysis framework course, 90-730 Methods of Policy Analysis.
+Students may focus on one substantive policy area, but it is recommended that students take courses in widely different areas to gain experience in analyzing a range of policy problems.
 Students in the Policy Analysis Concentration are recommended to complete at least 48 units of coursework from the following list:

-Foundation Courses: Semester Section Units
+Foundation Courses:

-90-747 Cost-Benefit Analysis Spring (DC) W 6
+90-747 Cost Benefit Analysis Spring W 6 units

+(DC)

-90-823 Program Evaluation Fall (DC) W 12
+90-823 Program Evaluation Fall (DC) W 12 units

-94-834 & Applied Econometrics I and II Fall/Spring A1, B2, 12
+94-834 & Applied Econometrics I and II Fall/Spring A1, 6 units

-94-835 A3, A4
+94-835 B2,C2,D2A3, 6 units

+A2,A4

-90-730 Methods of Policy Analysis Fall 12
+90-730 Methods of Policy Analysis Fall 12 units

-DC students must take in 2 nd year
+DC studer nts must take in 2 nd year